 Just as awkwardness and social norms stop many conversations about these side effects, Christopher wryly uses redaction and blocking out text from NHS pamphlets to uncover some untold stories.

-Unseen was a series of photographic prints depicting areas of Blackpool that are inaccessible; be that physically, mentally, economically or culturally inaccessible.
+Unseen was a series of photographic prints depicting areas of Blackpool that are inaccessible; be that physically, economically or culturally inaccessible.
 This series investigated everyday inaccessibility many people encounter on a daily basis.
-It takes audiences to places they might not think of as inaccessible or they might find solace in relating to the idea others find those places as inaccessible.
+It takes audiences to places they might not think of as inaccessible or they might find solace.

 Cripple explores the idea of idleness in the context of our reality in which disabled people have been pushed further to the margins of society as a direct consequence of austerity.
 The weaponisation of productivity under austerity means many view disabled people as lazy or idle and not deserving of help.
 Without support, however, their human rights are compromised, disabling them from participating in society and forcing them into a cycle of marginalisation.